CaraHill/sinatra-shopping-cart/README.md

 # Server Side App

 The goal of this Personal Project is to build a server side web application.
-For Rubists this means you will be basing your project off of the [Sinatra Skeleton](https://github.com/kereru-2014/sinatra-skeleton-mvc-challenge) and for Sharpies this will mean creating a new ASP.NET MVC app in Visual Studio.
+For Rubyists this means you will be basing your project off of the [Sinatra Skeleton](https://github.com/kereru-2014/sinatra-skeleton-mvc-challenge) and for Sharpies this will mean creating a new ASP.NET MVC app in Visual Studio.

 ### Learning Competencies